LemesoftNostalgic/sprint-o-matic/README.md

 ![Sprint-O-Matic Home Screen by Jyrki Leskela](/doc/InitialDisplay.png)

 The first thing you see when you start the application is the home screen.
 It allows for the basic setting of track and leg length, play modes and map selection.
-The home screen can be used from keyboard (arrows to move the blue arrow, enter/space to select, esc to exit) or with a mouse (left/right button to move the blue arrow and middle button to select.
+The home screen can be used from keyboard (arrow keys to move the blue pointer, enter/space to select, esc to exit) or with a mouse (left/right button to move the blue pointer and middle button to select.
 The mouse usage might sound unintuitive, but I want to be able to use the application when the mouse is not at the desk surface.

-When you have selected all the setting, move the arrow to the finish circle and select it.
+When you have selected all the setting, move the blue pointer to the finish circle and select it.
 The game you just configured will then begin.

 ### Gameplay